 What if both spouses are on the title?

-Sam just provided the closing documents, and we notice that both Sam and Chris are on the title.
+Sam just provided the closing documents, and we noticed that both Sam and Chris are on the title.
 This is how the tax situation changes — if the property was 50% owned by Chris and 50% owned by Sam, they each need to claim their portion of the capital gain.

 Taxable capital gain: $42,500